 Learn how to learn

 I used to think I was a decent learner.
 After all, I could put together an IKEA bookshelf without losing my mind, and I had figured out how to make a passable Photoshop design when needed.
-But when I became a digital nomad, I quickly realized that learning in a structured environment is nothing like learning in real life—especially when you’re constantly on the move, switching careers, or trying to keep up with new tools and trends.
+But when I became a digital nomad, I quickly realized that learning in a structured environment is nothing like learning in real life, especially when you’re constantly on the move, switching careers, or trying to keep up with new tools and trends.

 I remember when I first had to figure out how to build a website from scratch.
 I wasn’t a developer.
-I didn’t know how domains, hosting, or SEO worked—I just knew that if I wanted Freaking Nomads to exist, I had to learn fast.
-I dove into online courses, watched YouTube tutorials, experimented with no-code tools, and hacked my way through it.
-I wasn’t just learning how to build a website, I was learning how to learn efficiently.
+I didn’t know how domains, hosting, or SEO worked, I just knew that if I wanted Freaking Nomads to exist, I had to learn fast.

 The world is changing faster than ever.
 AI, automation, and remote work are reshaping industries overnight.
 The job you have today might not exist tomorrow, and the skills you learned five years ago might already be outdated.
 If you’re a digital nomad, the ability to adapt and upskill quickly isn’t just useful—it’s survival.